saksham-boop/sigma-website/README.md

 # sigma-website
-30/12/24 made this repo waiting for the chad to join
+30/12/24 made this repo
+10/12/24 finished first page of the designated website